formester/formester-site/content/blog/top-10-alternatives-to-jotform-in-2023-within-sme-budgets.md

 A﻿ complex editing process, limited integrations and submissions are a few common reasons, why users are looking for Jotform's alternatives.\
 M﻿oreover, the prices aren't as compatible for small and medium sized businesses.

-T﻿hat said, just like for every other product, there are several alternatives available in case of form-builders.\
+T﻿hat said, just like for every other product, there are several alternatives available in case of form-builders;\
 J﻿ust as easy to use as Jotform, with a range of features, from basic to advanced and most importantly, cost-effective!\
 B﻿ut the real deal is, to decide which one's right for you! \
 T﻿hat said, this blog is here to bring clarity to your confusion as we list the top 10 form-builders that you can consider in place of Jotform.

 And, don't forget to check out what makes each of these software unique in comparison to Jotform;\
-S﻿o, you can get exactly what you need and make your form-building journey, a smooth ride!
+S﻿o, you can get exactly what you need and [make your form-building journey, a smooth ride](https://formester.com/)!